Higher Lie characters and root enumeration in classical Weyl groups: Introduction

 \begin{problem} Which finite groups $G$ have the property that all $k$-th root enumerators $\roots^G_k$ are proper $G$-characters?
 Equivalently, for which finite groups $G$ is $\langle \roots_k^G, \chi \rangle \ge 0$ for all $\chi \in {\rm Irr}(G)$ and $k \in \ZZ$? \end{problem}

-Clearly, $\roots^G_0$ and $\roots^G_1$ are proper characters for any finite group $G$.
+Clearly, $\roots^G_0$ (the regular character) and $\roots^G_1$ (the trivial character) are proper characters for any finite group $G$.
 A complete characterization of the finite groups for which $\roots^G_2$ is a proper character was given in a celebrated work of Frobenius and Schur~\cite{FS}; see also~\cite[\S 4]{Isaacs}.
 In particular, if all the (complex) irreducible characters of $G$ can be obtained from real representations, then $\roots^G_2$ is a multiplicity-free sum of all the irreducible characters.

 This paper deals with the classical Weyl groups; for their classification into families ($A$, $B$ and $D$) see, e.g., \cite[\S 2.4]{Humphreys}.
-Kerber conjectured that for the classical Weyl group of type $A_{n-1}$, i.e., the symmetric group $S_n$ on $n$ letters, the $k$-th root enumerator is proper for all $n$ and $k$.
-This conjecture was proved by Scharf~\cite{Scharf}, presenting $\roots_k^{S_n}$ as a multiplicity-free sum of higher Lie characters (defined below).
+Kerber conjectured that, for the classical Weyl group of type $A_{n-1}$ (i.e., the symmetric group $S_n$ on $n$ letters), the $k$-th root enumerator is proper for all $n$ and $k$.
+This conjecture was proved by Scharf~\cite{Scharf}, presenting $\roots_k^{S_n}$ as a multiplicity-free sum of higher Lie characters (to be defined below).
 For a different (non-constructive) proof, see~\cite[Ex.~7.69.c]{ECII}.
 Scharf further proved~\cite[2.4.18]{Scharf_thesis} that, for any finite group $G$, the $k$-th root enumerator $\roots_k^{G \wr S_n}$ in the wreath product $G \wr S_n$ is a proper character, provided that $\roots^G_t$ is a proper character for all the divisors $t$ of $k$.
 In particular, all $k$-th root enumerators in the classical Weyl group of type $B_n$, isomorphic to $\ZZ_2 \wr S_n$, are proper.
-The problem remained open for the third family of classical Weyl groups, those of type $D_n$ (for general $k$).
+The problem remained open, for general $k$, for the third family of classical Weyl groups, those of type $D_n$.

 Our main result is the following.

 \begin{theorem} For any integer $k$ and positive integer $n$, the $k$-th root enumerator in the classical Weyl group of type $D_n$ is a proper character. \end{theorem}